DevVivan/odin-project/javascript.md

 #### Array.prototype.some()

-The `some()` method is used to check whether any element in an array passes a provided function.
-Essentially, it tests whether at least one element in the array passes the test implemented as provided by the callback function.
+The `some()` method is used to check whether all element in an array pass a provided function.
+Essentially, it tests whether all elements in the array pass the test implemented by the provided function.

 ```javascript
 const array = [1, 2, 3, 4, 5];